frederic-perez/AmE-dictionary/data/dictionary.md

 __have a hankering for (something)__ _idiom_ To have a very strong, persistent desire or craving for something.
 __have a heart of gold__ _idiom_ To be very kind and generous.
 __have a look-see__ _idiom_ :dart: To have a very quick look or brief examination.
+__have a mountain to climb__ _idiom_ To have an extremely difficult, seemingly impossible task at hand.
+__have a say (in something)__ _idiom_ To have an active and participatory role in making or influencing a decision about something.
 __have bigger fish to fry__ _idiom_ :two: To have more important things to do.
 __have egg on (one's) face__ _idiom_ To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)
 __have enough on (one's) plate__ _idiom_ To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.